hieuletainguyen/webbot/README.md

 <h2>Description </h2>

-In this project, I use frontend on local machine, backend and database on google cloud vm and ESP32 will connect to the google cloud vm
+In this project, I use frontend, backend, database and ESP32 on local machine.

 <h2> Features </h2>